Kshitijknk07/TitanGate/README.md

   }
   ```
 - Analytics provides insights into API usage, error occurrences, and response performance.
+- **Load Balancing**:

+    How it works: The load balancer automatically distributes incoming traffic across multiple backend services using a round-robin approach.
+This ensures high availability and better performance by balancing the load among your backend servers.
+    In case of failure: If a backend service becomes unavailable, the load balancer will attempt to forward the request to the next available backend, ensuring minimal disruption.
+    Backend Services: The system will rotate between backend services like http://backend-service-1, http://backend-service-2, and http://backend-service-3 for a more resilient and scalable architecture.

 To test, make requests to the following endpoints:

 - `GET /` - Returns a simple message confirming that the API Gateway is running.
 - `GET /metrics` - Returns real-time API analytics data.
+- `GET /v1` - Access the v1 API version.
+- `GET /v2` - Access the v2 API version (if enabled).